Google Cloud Load Balancers

 A health check:

-gcloud compute health-checks create tcp my-gloo-edge-nlb-health-check \
+gcloud compute health-checks create tcp my-gloo-gateway-nlb-health-check \

 --global \